-- Style Risk If the market does not consider the individual stocks purchased by the fund to be undervalued, the value of the fund's shares may decline, even if stock prices generally are rising. - Market Risk The value of the fund's shares will go up and down based on the performance of the companies whose securities it owns and other factors generally affecting the securities market.
+- Foreign Securities Risk The fund may invest in foreign securities, which can be riskier than investing in U.S. securities.
+Securities of foreign issuers may be less liquid, more volatile and harder to value than U.S. securities. - Market Risk The value of the fund's shares will go up and down based on the performance of the companies whose securities it owns and other factors generally affecting the securities market.
 Market risks, including political, regulatory, economic and social developments, can affect the value of the fund's investments.
-Natural disasters, public health emergencies, terrorism and other unforeseeable events may lead to increased market volatility and may have adverse long-term effects on world economies and markets generally. - Price Volatility The value of the fund's shares may fluctuate significantly in the short term. - Redemption Risk The fund may need to sell securities at times it would not otherwise do so in order to meet shareholder redemption requests.
+Natural disasters, public health emergencies, terrorism and other unforeseeable events may lead to increased market volatility and may have adverse long-term effects on world economies and markets generally. - Public Health Emergency Risk A pandemic, caused by the infectious respiratory illness COVID-19, is causing market disruption and other economic impacts.
+Markets have experienced volatility, reduced liquidity, and increased trading costs.
+These events may continue to impact the fund and its underlying investments. - Price Volatility Risk The value of the fund's shares may fluctuate significantly in the short term. - Redemption Risk -The fund may need to sell securities at times it would not otherwise do so in order to meet shareholder redemption requests.
 Selling securities to meet such redemptions may cause the fund to experience a loss or increase the fund's transaction costs.
-To the extent that an insurance company has a large position in the fund, the fund may experience relatively large redemptions if such insurance company reallocates its assets. - Principal Loss At any given time your shares may be worth less than the price you paid for them.
+To the extent that an insurance company has a large position in the fund, the fund may experience relatively large redemptions if such insurance company reallocates its assets. - Principal Loss Risk At any given time your shares may be worth less than the price you paid for them.
 In other words, it is possible to lose money by investing in the fund.